antonmry/jexler/side/guide/guide.md

     services.add(new CronService(jexler, "hourly").setCron("0 * * * *"))

-Note that the `setCron()` method returns the CronService instance, so that setters can be chained.
+Note that the `setCron()` method returns its CronService instance, so that setters can be chained.

 There are two special cron strings that may be useful for testing: